Coding & app building

 Google's agent-first coding environment for Gemini-powered implementation, editor workflows, repo assistance, and software-building tasks.

-In Choosely terms, this sits in the coding & app building lane and is typically chosen for agent-first ide workflows and gemini-powered coding.
+In Choosely terms, this sits in the coding & app building lane and is commonly selected for agent-first ide workflows and gemini-powered coding.

 • Designed around coding agents